secureCodeBox/documentation/docs/getting-started/installation.md

 If you are installing the secureCodeBox the first time we recommend to read the [first scans](/docs/getting-started/first-scans) documentation first.
 :::

 You can optionally deploy SCB scanner charts for each security scanner you want to use.
-They should not be installed into the securecodebox-system like the operator so that different teams can use different kinds of scanners.
+They should not be installed into the securecodebox-system namespace like the operator, but into the individual namespaces where you want to run the scans.

 ```bash
 # The following chart will be installed in the `default` namespace by you can choose the namespace of your choice by